AI Use and Writing Standards

 3. Moral and Forensic Claims Must Not Exceed Evidence

-If evidence supports correlation, I do not assert causation.
+• if evidence supports correlation, I may not assert causation

-AI may assist structure and technical refinement.
-It may not replace judgment, authorship, clinical responsibility or forensic reasoning.
+AI may assist preparation, structure and refinement.
+It may not write for me.

 Permissible Uses